Leyland Olympian: Singapore

 Singapore Bus Services (SBS) received a single Leyland Olympian B45 for evaluation in 1981.
-It was displayed at the 1980 Commercial Motor Show in the UK and was described as a "Far Eastern" prototype.
+It was exhibited at the 1980 Commercial Motor Show in the UK and was described as a "Far Eastern" prototype.
 It had a 3+2 transverse seating arrangement unseen in Singapore but common in Hong Kong then with a seating capacity of 97, but was eventually refitted to the standard 2+2 transverse seating arrangement before export.
 When registered, it bore a unique demonstration livery with the company's 1978 corporate logo not unlike a Leyland Leopard demonstrator also with SBS then.
 It was deployed on route 162 until its withdrawal in late 1982.
-It was subsequently repatriated to the UK where it worked with the City of Oxford Motor Services afterwards.
+It was subsequently repatriated to the UK where it worked with City of Oxford Motor Services afterwards.

-Satisfied with the trial, SBS ordered 200 Leyland Olympian 2-Axles fitted with Alexander R bodywork of which they were SBS's last Leyland engined buses.
-Registered between 1986 and 1988, these buses were deployed to Toa Payoh, Ang Mo Kio and Jurong bus depots.
+Satisfied with the trial, SBS ordered 200 Leyland Olympian 2-Axles fitted with Alexander R type bodywork of which they were SBS's last Leyland engine buses.
+Registered between 1986 and 1988, these Olympians were deployed to Toa Payoh, Ang Mo Kio and Jurong bus depots.
 In the late 1990s, they were massively redeployed to serve routes mainly in the industrial and suburban regions as most routes plying downtown were transitioning to a fully air-conditioned fleet.
-At the same time, some of these buses had 3 pairs of seats removed on the offside to create a standee area, while others were refitted with Allison gearboxes and new seat upholsterers.
+At the same time, some of these buses had 3 pairs of seats removed on the offside to create a standee area, while others were refitted with Allison transmission and new seat upholsterers.
 When SBS was renamed as SBS Transit in late 2001, none of these units received the SBS Transit livery as they were nearing the end of their statutory lifespan.
-All units were withdrawn between 2001 and 2003.
+All Olympians were withdrawn between 2001 and 2003.
+All 2-axle Leyland Olympians powered by the Leyland LT11 engine (11,093cc).

-2 Leyland Olympian 2-Axle were preserved.
-One was converted into an "NYC The Red Bus" office and preserved as a static exhibit at Youth Park.
-The other was re-registered and converted to a playschool bus and was parked at various places, It has since been decommissioned and is now preserved at Jubilee Pat's Schoolhouse as a static exhibit since 2008.

 In 1992, SBS ordered another 200 Leyland Olympians, all of which were fitted with the then all new Walter Alexander Royale bodywork.
-Registered between 1993 and 1994, they were Singapore's first air-conditioned and tri-axle double deck buses and hence nicknamed the "Superbus" owing to their massive specifications at that time.
+Registered between 1993 and 1994, they were Singapore's first air-conditioned and tri-axle double deck buses and hence dubbed the "Superbus" owing to their length at the time.
 They were also the last Leylands to be built globally.
 Originally deployed to all SBS depots islandwide, they were consolidated into Ang Mo Kio, Braddell Bus Park, and Soon Lee bus depots in the mid 2000s.
-Unlike their 2-axle counterparts and Volvo Olympians, none of these units received a standee area as the air-conditioning filter was right above the seats.
-Withdrawal of these buses began in 2010, and the last buses were retired in April 2013.
+Unlike their 2-axle body counterparts and Volvo Olympians, none of these Olympians received a standee area on the off-side as the air-conditioning filter was right above the seats.
+Withdrawal of these buses began in 2010, and the last Olympians were retired in April 2013.
+All tri-axle Leyland Olympians powered by the Cummins LT10-B252 engine (10,014cc) and ZF Ecomat 4HP 500 4-speed transmission.

 SBS9168S, the last Leyland Olympian built, was repatriated to England in 2013 and is currently preserved by Dave Rogers and re-registered as L888 SBS.